Rota Information

 Our working patterns must comply with two sets of regulations:

-1. New Deal for Junior Doctors: is a package of measures designed to improve the conditions under which doctors in training worked.
-It provides guidance on hours of work, living and working conditions for all doctors in training.
+1. New Deal for Resident Doctors: is a package of measures designed to improve the conditions under which resident doctors worked.
+It provides guidance on hours of work, living and working conditions for all resident doctors.

 2. Working Time Regulations (WTR): is a directive from the Council of Europe enshrined in UK law in 1998, to protect the Health and Safety of workers by setting minimum requirements for working hours, rest periods and annual leave.